 First, green is my favorite color.
 It happens to also be the color representing the holiday!
 Second, it gives me a reason to make so many colorful treats.

-Second, it is my sisters birthday!
+AND it is my sisters birthday!

-These sweet cupcakes were created and inspired by her love for Lucky Charms.
+These sweet cereal cupcakes were created and inspired by her love for Lucky Charms.
 Made with cereal soaked milk and topped with cereal marshmallows.
 This truly is a lucky cupcake recipe!

 What is cereal milk?